starsunny/antonbabenko.github.io/_posts/2016-03-09-aws-challenge.markdown

 > We also can't send emails in same request when user register account.

-> **Question:** How using SQS and some other AWS services we can achieve the following goals:
+> **Question:** How using SQS and/or some other AWS services we can achieve the following goals:

 > 1. user receives confirmation letter as soon as possible;
 > 2. no messages should be lost anytime;